prestonharberts/fedora-42-config/docs/gnome-extensions.md

     - `M·dd·y     h:mm a` to have date as well
     - `M·d·y     h:mm:ss` to replace AM/PM with seconds
   - Font size: 11 pt
+- Desktop Icons NG (DING) by rastersoft
+  - Highlight the drop place during Drag'n'Drop: Off
+  - Add an emblem to soft links: Off
+  - Show hidden files: On
 - Disable Workspace Animation by monologique (optional)
 - Focus by scaryawr
   - Inactive Opacity: One notch away from the right (use arrow keys to move)